 - The ring sensor is off.
 You can tell if the ring sensor is off by checking the indicator light on top of the lifer.

 If the light is flashing, this means the ring sensor is OFF (the liter arm must be in the down position to check this, so the headset itself must be turned off before you can proceed.
 You can tell if the headset is turned on by looking at the same indicator light on the lifter.
 If it is solid red that means the headset is on).
-Turn the sensor on by pressing the on/off button (8), the light should stop flashing when you do so.
+Turn the sensor on by pressing the on/off button, the light should stop flashing when you do so.

 The vast majority of office phones have different ringers!
-And if the RHL1000 is not detecting an incoming call, even when they are using the ring detector, it could be the type of ringer it is!
-It can usually be changed, have them look in the manual or look it up online.
-You can also try cleaning the speaker and the underside of the RHL1000 (where the microphone is located) with a can of compressed air.
+And if the RHL1000 Jabra Handset Lifter is not detecting an incoming call, even when you are using the ring detector, the specific ringtone being used can be the culprit!
+It can usually be changed, take a look in the manual of your office phone or look it up online.
+You can also try cleaning the speaker and the underside of the RHL1000 handset lifter(where the microphone is located) with a can of compressed air.

 Time For A New Headset?